Back to all articles

 2. Olympic

-Combination of HIIT and sustained efforts over an hour, with attention to maintaining a consistent pace.
+Combination of HIIT and sustained efforts over an hour, with attention to keeping up your pace.

 3. Ironman